bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

   kernel build from another distro this feature may be missing.

-While Bedrock Linux, as of 1.0beta2 Nyla, does not solve all of these kinds of problems, it does many of the more pressing ones.
+While Bedrock Linux, as of 1.0beta2 Nyla, does not solve all of these kinds of problems, it does solve many of the more pressing ones.
 It thus allows quite a lot of software from various, typically mutually-exclusive, Linux distributions to "just work" when utilized in Bedrock Linux.

 ## {id="local-vs-global"} Local vs global files